ckan/ckan/doc/datastore.rst

 The datastore_delete API endpoint allows a user to delete records from a resource.
 The JSON for searching must be in the following form::

  {
-    resource_id: resource_id # the data that is going to be deleted.
+    resource_id: # the data that is going to be deleted.
     filter:      # dictionary of matching conditions to delete
                  # e.g  {'key1': 'a', 'key2': 'b'}
                  # this will be equivalent to "delete from table where key1 = 'a' and key2 = 'b' "
  }